ducin/ducin.dev/posts/what-is-frontend-architecture.md

 > *I would rather have questions that can't be answered than answers that can't be questioned*

 Thinking carefully about all the above concerns should lead us to making decision about the architectural style and important tool stack used.

+## Tooling decisions vs Architecture decisions

+Some might say:

+> Hey, dude, but there are some decisions related to **tools, libraries, conventions, or code structure** which could have a significant impact on the project and that are difficult to change later.
+For instance, if I use Redux, it is an architectural decision!!!1 😉

+**Well, yes, and nope. 😉**

+It's fairly easy to stick to certain words and lose the context on what's important (i.e. **important from the business and/or overall perspective**).

+It's true, that a coding convention decision might be (very) expensive to change after some years.
+A coding convention, or code structure, or directory structure (really, whatever) could speed up or slow down developers - sure!
+Some conventions will fit more, some will fit less.
+Some help us move faster, some don't, etc.

+But once you zoom out from the team, where the decision was made, **it just DOESN'T MATTER** 🔥.
+It's an implementation detail.
+It's **irrelevant outside of your team**.
+- Example: you decide to keep only one component per file.
+Totally **irrelevant** outside of your team.
+- Example: you decide to use lodash or ramda for helpers or no helper library because not-invented-here (whatever).
+Still, **irrelevant** outside of your team.
+- Example: you introduce a very specific file structure for each module you provide.
+The convention affects testing, storybook, and refactorings.
+Still, **irrelevant** outside of your team.
+(BTW, storybook *would* matter if it was **regularly used *outside* of your team**)

+Now please, don't get me wrong. **These decisions do matter**.
+They are **important for your team**.
+But **ONLY** for your team.
+They don't bring/enforce any **overall system characteristics**.
+If the decision was different, overall system characteristics woudln't change.
+Let's analyse above quote further:

+> *If I use Redux, it is an architectural decision.*

+(sorry, Redux 😅)

+Please watch out now: **the architectural decision is not about choosing Redux istself**!
+It's about **choosing a centralized state management solution**, as it could allow modules to cross-depend on each other (everyone has access to everything in a global store, right?), or in case of distributing a monolith into microfrontends - that task would be easier with multiple separate stores (like [mobx](https://mobx.js.org)).
+Also, **the architectural decision is about choosing a [client-side event sourcing solution](https://github.com/gaearon/ama/issues/110)**, as the business might require to implement [real-time collaboration features](https://en.wikipedia.org/wiki/Collaborative_real-time_editor).

+So, does choosing Redux bring consequences?
+Of course.
+But again, it's not the library itself which I want you to **focus** on - it's the **high-level characteristics** that Redux brings.
+Both the **capabilities** it brings (mentioned few time before), as well as the **costs and limitations** in introduces, e.g. Redux is the **ONE and ONLY single source of truth**, definitely not a good thing if you ever consider [MFEs](https://martinfowler.com/articles/micro-frontends.html).
+Redux is inseparable from it's traits.
+But **it's the traits which build the architecture**, not the tools themselves.

+Let's take one more, from Angular ecosystem this time:

+> Disagree, it's really about the library itself if it's on a higher-level, for instance NGRX.
+There are multiple questions to answer:
+> - How do we use NGRX?
+> - Do we always go with effects?
+> - Do we abstract it behind a facade?
+> - With which layers do we associate it?
+> - How do we share the NGRX store between domains?
+> etc.

+So let's go one by one:

+> How do we use NGRX?

+That's a tricky question, as the *how* could relate to both high-level and low-level aspects. *Ambiguous question* 😉

+> Do we always go with effects?

+(context: [NGRX effects](https://ngrx.io/guide/effects) is the same concept as [redux-observable's epics](https://redux-observable.js.org/docs/basics/Epics.html): actions are dispatched, then processed reactively using rxjs reactive streams, anf often resulting in derivative new actions dispatched back into the store)

+That's an implementation detail.
+Whether we go with imperative or reactive paradigm it's, well, programming (implementation) paradigm.
+Not architecture.
+We can change this decision later i.e. do things differently in future.

+> Do we abstract it behind a facade?

+That's encapsulation and/or design patterns and/or coding patterns... one level below architectural patterns, as you said.
+In [C4 model](https://c4model.com/) it's the **Code (Level 4)** (implementation detail).
+Again - is it important within the team?
+YES.
+Is it important outside?
+No.

+> With which layers do we associate it?

+Sure, potentially architecture - but it has nothing to do with NGRX (or whatever).
+One would ask the very same question with other state management solutions, such as: how many / how specific custom hooks in React shall we create.
+Hypothetical layers (or lack of thereof) surely form our architecture.
+But they still would, if the libraries were different, right?

+> How do we share the NGRX store between domains?

+Absolutely, definitely architecture.
+But again, it has nothing to do with NGRX itself, as one would ask exactly the same question with all other centralized state management solutions.
+[Right?](https://www.youtube.com/watch?v=EmW74ZpGGOI).

+Just a side comment: whether you use NGRX/redux-observables or not, certainly, affects the entry level of frontend developers, it affects their motivation (love vs hate relationship with tools 🥹), it certainly affects the way you write tests and so on and so forth.
+But, again, if you walk outside of your team/module/repo - does it really matter that much?

+All in all, whether a decision is expensive to change or not **doesn't determine** whether it's anyhow relevant in the big picture and/or long-term.
+Also, what is super important locally within your team/repo **doesn't determine** whether it's relevant outside.
+It could, but it doesn't have to.

+**In my humble opinion, it doesn't matter much whether we call choosing Redux an architectural decision or not, as long as we focus on the consequences this decision has.**

 ## Summary